bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

-Legends are not sorted by default but this behavior can be changed by using the :attr:`~bokeh.charts.builder.Builder.legend_sort_field` attribute to specify the attributes to sort by and :attr:`~bokeh.charts.builder.Builder.legend_sort_direction` to set the order (`ascending` or `descending`).
+Legends are not sorted by default but this behavior can be changed by using the :attr:`~bokeh.charts.builder.Builder.legend_sort_field` attribute to specify the attribute to sort by and :attr:`~bokeh.charts.builder.Builder.legend_sort_direction` to set the order (`ascending` or `descending`).

 .. bokeh-plot:: source/docs/user_guide/source_examples/charts_scatter_legend_sorted.py